 To discuss your potential compensation claim, call Accident Claims UK.

 You should provide evidence to prove that you have been affected by a data breach.

 Firstly, your employer should have reported the breach to the ICO if it poses a risk to you.
 Your employer should have also sent you a notification about the breach.
 You can use this notification as evidence to prove that the data breach took place.

 Secondly, you may have been psychologically injured because of the data breach.
-Therefore, you could use your medical records to prove your psychological injuries.
+Therefore, you could use your medical records to prove your psychological injuries, such as mild cases of Post-traumatic stress disorder, for example.
 You should also have an independent medical assessment of your injuries and a report from that could be used as evidence.

 Finally, records from your bank may be used as evidence of financial losses incurred.